min2ha/ukwa-site/content/target/68867/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: May's white paper a 'bad deal for Britain', claim Tory Brexiters

 Theresa May’s EU negotiating strategy came under sustained criticism from Brexiters following the publication of the long-awaited white paper, with the leader of the hardline European Research Group declaring he could not vote for it if it formed the basis of the final deal with Brussels.